 Helping Teachers Who Lack Bible Knowledge

 Think through the basics Bible teachers need to know about God's Word to teach accurately and effectively.
 Provide teacher training that lays a good foundation upon which they can build as they study for their lessons.
+But, also get beyond knowledge to foundational beliefs about the Bible.
+Read the following about the difference it makes:

-Links open in new pages to keep the list available to look at additional teacher training resources.
 While seeking to choose doctrinally sound resources, we make no claim to total endorsement of any listing.
-Where possible, links go to merchants with whom we're an affiliate.
-These sites may use cookies to track your activity to ensure that Ministry Tools Resource Center gets commissions from any sales.
+Where possible, links go to merchants with whom we have an affiliate relationship, such as being an Amazon Associate from whom we earn from qualifying purchases.
+These sites may use cookies to track activity to ensure that Ministry Tools Resource Center gets commissions from any sales.
+Links open in new pages to keep the list available.

 Articles, Online: